rusoto/rusoto/CONTRIBUTING.md

 For more verbose test output, you can run `cargo test --verbose --features FEATURE -- --nocapture`.

 **Warning**: When building or testing with `--features all` the build/test can require upwards of 5 GB of memory.
-Make sure you have memory available before building/testing or limit the number of features you build/test at once.
+You can limit the number of features to build at once to prevent running out of memory.
+That can be achieved using the `--features` flag, e.g. `cargo build --features "packagea packageb"`.
+See [README](README.md) for a table of available services and their Cargo feature names.

 ### Rust code generation from boto core service definitions: